 University of North Carolina - Chapel Hill

 |School Highlight: The University of North Carolina offers a Cancer Care Quality Training Program.|

-The University of North Carolina in Chapel Hill is a large public school that includes the Gillings School of Global Public Health, which U.S. News & World Report ranked tied at fifth for its healthcare management program in 2016.
+The University of North Carolina in Chapel Hill is a large public school that includes the Gillings School of Global Public Health, which U.S. News & World Report ranked tied at third for its healthcare management program in 2020.
 The university offers an MHA program, available to residential full-time and executive part-time students.
 A a residential Doctor of Public Health program is also available.

 University of Pennsylvania in Philadelphia, PA